learning-web/learning-web.github.io/about.md

 Think of knowledge as something like a continent.
 What’s the best way to become familiar with a region that sparked your interest?

 - A video lecture course is like a travel documentary.
-Maybe entertaining but won’t provide you with any deep understanding.
+Maybe entertaining but probably won’t provide you with any deep understanding or long-lasting memories.
 - A traditional university course is like a bus tour.
 Everyone travels to the same famous landmarks and only hears the same explanations irrespective of their personal interests and background.
 - A completely independent "backpacking tour" through the continent of knowledge can be an intimidating endeavour and those who try it often get stuck or lost.